tristan-hornetz/fallout/README.md

 This demo checks if data bounces are possible on your system.
 If this is the case, the success rate should be close to 100%.

 ## Demo #4: Breaking KASLR

-Note: This demo will only work if KPTI is not enabled on your system.

 ```shell
 taskset 0x1 ./demo_kaslr_noroot